arcetera/wmrc/README.md

 * Void Linux template and potentially Arch Linux PKGBUILD
 * Makefile
 * Allow for overrides of windows to keep them floating
+* Move windows around in tiling layouts without manipulating as if floating

 # Known issues